praekelt/feersum-nlu-api-wrappers/README.rst

 Overview
 ********

-FeersumNLU provides Natural Language solutions for chat-based interactions, where messages from the end-user may be long or very short.
+FeersumNLU provides Natural Language Understanding solutions for chat-based interactions, where messages from the end-user may be long or very short.
 Our product is also designed to be language-agnostic, which means it can be scaled to work with any language, even in markets where large bodies of labelled data do not exist.
 Our Natural Language Understanding models are developed locally, and can be